 - Strain the cucumber juice: Pour the blended cucumber juice through a fine mesh strainer and into a bowl or measuring cup to separate the pulp from the juice.
 Use a spoon to stir the pulp mixture around in the strainer to make sure you get as much juice as possible.

 - Mix the cucumber margarita: Add the cucumber juice, tequila, triple sec, lime juice and agave to a pitcher then stir to combine.
 Taste test and add more sweetener if desired.
 You could halve the recipe and add the ingredients to a cocktail shaker and shake well with ice to make a single serving.

-- Prep the glass: Pour some kosher salt into a small plate or shallow bowl, then run a lime wedge around the rim.
+- Salted rim: Pour some kosher salt, sea salt, or margarita salt into a small plate or shallow bowl, then run a lime wedge around the rim.
 Dip each serving glass in the salt.
 You can skip this step if you don't like salt, or you can get fancy and add chili powder or sugar to switch it up.

-- Make it spicy (optional): muddle a few slices of fresh jalapeño in the bottom of each glass with a muddler or the back of a spoon to release some of the juices.
+- Make it spicy (optional): like this skinny spicy margarita, muddle a few slices of fresh jalapeño in the bottom of each glass with a muddler or the back of a spoon to release some of the juices.
 I also like to add a few fresh mint leaves because they go so well with cucumber.

 One ingredients, plain and simple: jalapeño.
 Everyone LOVES a spicy marg and they will love a cucumber jalapeño margarita, even more.
 Muddle a few slices of jalapeño in each glass before you serve so the juices infuse into the drink.
 Leave the seeds in to give them a real kick.
 And finally, garnish them with a jalapeño slice so they know which ones are spicy.